collabnix/dockerlabs/intermediate/swarm/how-docker-swarm-mode-works.md

-# How to Initialise Docker Swarm Mode Manually?
+# How Docker Swarm Mode works?

 Let us first understand what is Swarm Mode and what are its key concepts.